 It’s morning.
 Brush your teeth.
 A quick shower, shampoo.
 Going to the beach?
 Get on the sunscreen.
 OK, ready to roll.
 You’ve just sent countless microscopic plastic bits swirling down the drain, through the sewer system and into the nearest water body.

-While many researchers have been studying pollution resulting from larger objects, scientists at Columbia University’s Lamont-Doherty Earth Observatory are now doing what may be the first assessment of microbeads in waters around New York City.
-By one estimate, some 19 tons of them are flushed into the water each year.
+Many researchers have been studying pollution resulting from larger objects.
+But scientists at Columbia University’s Lamont-Doherty Earth Observatory are now doing what may be the first assessment of microbeads in waters around New York City, where by one estimate, some 19 tons are flushed into the water each year.
+How prevalent are they, and where do they end up?
+Do they degrade, float in the water, settle into the sediments, enter into the food chain?
 The effort is led by marine biologist Joaquim Goes and geochemist Beizhan Yan.
 Goes got interested last year, when he took water samples that turned up huge concentrations of microbeads off South Korea, a major manufacturer of cosmetics.
 He then examined existing water samples from as far off as the Arctic Ocean and found them there too.
-He and Yan decided to investigate near home.
+He and Yan decided to investigate near home, partly with the help of high-school students in a summer program at Lamont studying the presence of plastics in marine organisms.

 One recent summer day, Goes, Yan and two Columbia students boarded a 36-foot vessel operated by Riverkeeper, a nonprofit that works to conserve the Hudson River and nearby waters.
 Captain John Lipscomb picked them up near Lamont-Doherty, along the river’s east bank just north of Manhattan.
 Working their way downriver, they stopped several times to sample water and sediments.
 By afternoon, they were in New York harbor just off the Statute of Liberty.
 Wakes from big ferries and cargo ships rocked the little vessel from multiple directions.
 They dipped a fine-mesh plankton net into the waves and filtered the water in it into a quart jar for later analysis.
 They dropped a little steam-shovel-type scoop to grab a sample of the mucky bottom.
 Goes was also testing a new flowmeter that sucks surface water through tubing into an analyzer that sorts out floating particles by shape, displaying them in real time on a screen.
 Amid the irregular bits of junk, many with the telltale spherical shape of microbeads flashed by on the screen.